pat-alt/julia-hpc-for-dummies/README.md

 Some of the examples you find here are either inspired or in some cases partially copied from [`MPI.jl`](https://juliaparallel.org/MPI.jl/latest/).

+## General notes

+This section contains notes that are not specific to any particular cluster.
+Anything related to geenral setup can be found in the [`examples/slurm_header.sh`](examples/slurm_header.sh) script.

+### OpenBLAS thread calling

+It is typically best to restrict the number of BLAS threads with `export OPENBLAS_NUM_THREADS=1`.

 ## Cluster-specific Notes

 This section contains notes that are specific to the clusters owned and maintained by [Delft University of Technology](https://www.tudelft.nl/).
 While I am affiliated with TU Delft, I am not a cluster administrator but merely a user who primarily works with Julia.